mikeoverbay/TankExporter/README.md

 ## Version 137
 Fixed a bad bug in exporting the XML file for the tank.
 Also Fixed the Failed to Create FBO error.
 You may or may not of been seeing this error.
-TE needs atleast 2gig of video mem to run well.
+TE needs at least 2gig of video mem to run well.

 ## Version 134
 More fixes to compatiblity wiht AMD cards.
 A few bug fixes.